charlottegoebel/Volleyball-Data-Analysis/_build/site/public/README-faae8cd17f677daf4f977b91aa7056b5.md

 ### Okonkwo
 ![](#amy)
-Okwonko has exceptional dig and serve-receiving percentages.
+Okwonko has exceptional dig and service receiving percentages.
 She also has a high kill percentage.
 This is because, like Stanford, Okwonko is a middle she was very successful whenever she was set and she was involved with every chance to block when she was on the court resulting in the percentages related being higher than others.

 ### Donlon
 ![](#maren)